ARMv8 Shellcodes from 'A' to 'Z': Preliminaries

 \subsection{Vulnerable applications and platforms}

-To attempt a buffer overflow attack, we assume that there exists a vulnerable application on the target device.
+To perform a buffer overflow attack, we assume there exists a vulnerable application on the target device.
 Smartphone applications are good candidates because (1) they can easily be written in languages that do not check array bounds; and (2) they can be spread to many users via application marketplaces.

 Note that on Android platforms, applications are often written in Java which implements implicit bound checking.
 At first glance it may seem that this protects Java applications from buffer overflow attacks.
 However, it is possible to access C/C++ code libraries via the Java Native Interface (JNI), for performance reasons.
-Such vulnerabilities were exposed in the JDK \cite{tan2008empirical}.
+Such vulnerabilities were exposed in the JDK~\cite{tan2008empirical}.